DedalusDIIT/cornerstoneTools/README.md

 Building one or two tools on top of [Cornerstone.js](https://github.com/cornerstonejs/cornerstone/) is not that difficult.
 However, as the number of tools grow, you begin to encounter difficult problems:

-- Tools should behave and be configurable in a consistant way
+- Tools should behave and be configurable in a consistent way
 - Managing tools across multiple cornerstone `enabled element`s
 - Tools that need knowledge of a fellow tool's state
 - The ability to "drop-in" others' tools, and they "just work"